 Remember, its about the big picture.

-When others saw what I was able to do, they all followed suit.
-They began to implement their own ideas to connect their efforts to the larger organizational strategy.
+When others saw what I was able to do, they also followed suit.
+They began to implement their own ideas, connecting their efforts to the larger organizational strategy.
 And it worked out for many of them too.

 All it took was one person to take action for others to follow.
 Why not be the one to pave the way?